-- Review/revise office and manufacturing zoning to minimize the number of low tax generating entities locating in the area. - Minimize distribution centers as they have a minimal personal property tax, typically result in lower paying jobs, and absorb greater land mass than other uses.

-- Maximize targeted industries such as governmental facilities, as well as high-tax base industries that have a low resource requirement. - Continue to examine and fund business location marketing that builds or modifies the current business base to take the County forward to its goal of increased income for its citizens and tax value for the County.
+- Review/revise office and manufacturing zoning to minimize the number of low tax generating entities locating in the area. - The targeted industries outlined herein have been selected due to the quality and diversity of the job opportunities that they bring and the positive impact that they will have on the tax base.
+These industries should be given clear priority in terms of favorable zoning and ordinances.
+Additionally, these items should be reviewed and amended to ensure that they do not contain any ambiguous language or omit any terms that would inadvertently restrict or otherwise delay the establishment of the targeted business types and activities. - Minimize distribution centers as they have a minimal personal property tax, typically result in lower paying jobs, and absorb greater land mass than other uses. - Maximize targeted industries such as governmental facilities, as well as high-tax base industries that have a low resource requirement. - Continue to examine and fund business location marketing that builds or modifies the current business base, to take help the County forward to its goal of increased income for its citizens and tax value for the County.